-The CBA Map for the Municipality was produced through a systematic biodiversity planning process conducted at a fine-scale (1:50 000), as part of the Mopani District Bioregional Plan (BRP) 2016, which was developed by the Limpopo Department of Economic Development, Environment and Tourism (LEDET).
-The Mopani District BRP was however updated in terms of (i) land cover, with associated CBA Map classification; and (ii) Protected Areas in order to develop the Maruleng CBA Map (refer to the BSP handbook for a detailed explanation).
+The CBA Map for the Municipality was produced through a systematic biodiversity planning process conducted at a fine-scale (1:50 000), as part of the Mopani District Bioregional Plan 2016, which was developed by the Limpopo Department of Economic Development, Environment and Tourism (LEDET).
+It was further updated in terms of (i) land cover, with associated CBA Map classification; and (ii) Protected Areas data in order to develop Ba-Phalaborwa CBA map (referred to the BSP Handbook for a detailed explanation.